froukje/datamapu/content/posts/classical_ml/adaboost_example_reg.md

 clf.estimator_weights_
 ```

 For this example the weights are $[1.38629436, 1.14072377, 1.26274917]$.
 These weights are used for the final prediction, which is achieved by calculating the weighted mean of the individual predictions, with the weights being the influences of the underlying models.
-Let´s consider a concrete example and make predictions for one sample of the dataset.
+Let's consider a concrete example and make predictions for one sample of the dataset.

 |Feature     | Value|
 |:----------:|:----:|